-- Items that could help an Importer of Record prepare for these changes are below: - Establish which of your goods are affected and ensure compliance - Have open conversations with your suppliers (Ask how they are planning on proceeding as shippers) - Consider alternative vendors outside of countries currently affected or affected less. - Encourage suppliers to use US origin steel and aluminum in derivative items - If you are not the direct buyer of the goods that you are importing research using "First Sale" rates on your commercial invoices.
+- Items that could help an Importer of Record prepare for these changes are below: - Establish which of your goods are affected and ensure compliance - Have open conversations with your suppliers (Ask how they are planning on proceeding as shippers) - Consider alternative vendors outside of countries currently affected - Encourage suppliers to use US origin steel and aluminum in derivative items - Ask current suppliers to provide their country's duty rates and taxes that apply to the commodities you are importing (This will allow you to know how reciprocal tariffs could possibly affect your shipments) - If you are not the direct buyer of the goods that you are importing research using "First Sale" rates on your commercial invoices.
 This can relieve duties paid by lowering the declared value.
 CBP has strict requirements for this process. - Prior to signing fixed-rate contracts, evaluate the carrier's current fleet and future fleet of Chinese built vessels to determine possible financial impact. - Customs and Border Protection (CBP) opened registration for the 2025 Trade Facilitation and Cargo Security Summit in New Orleans on May 6-8.
 There is also a virtual option.
 The TFCS Summit is a great way to hear directly from CBP the direction they moving in the coming year and receive explanations of current changes in the import/export landscape.
 Space is limited.
-2025 Trade Facilitation and Cargo Security (TFCS) Summit Hotsite - Remember, even when using a broker, you, the importer of record, are ultimately responsible for the correctness of the entry documentation presented to CBP and all applicable duties, taxes and fees.
-Microsoft Word iius.doc eShipping will continue sending weekly updates and we will do our best to work together to navigate this ever-changing and challenging situation.
+2025 Trade Facilitation and Cargo Security (TFCS) Summit Hotsite eShipping will continue sending weekly updates and we will do our best to work together to navigate this ever-changing and challenging situation.